Kukukin/FileAnalyzerJava/README.md

 ## Features
 - Analysis of a chosen directory, showing it's size in bytes, creation time, it's owner and names of directories, subdirectories and files in it.
 - A basic GUI using JavaFX library.
 - Logging realised through log4j library (logs are displayed in CLI and in a .log file that is created in the same directory where you launch an app).
+Console logs use Cp866 charset, so you might see incorrect symbols for MacOS and linux, .log file would be fine, since it uses UTF-8.
 - Basic documentation made with JavaDoc, located in the folder in project structure.
 ## Information
 - Made using JDK version 21.